google/WebFundamentals/src/content/en/tools/workbox/v3/modules/workbox-routing.md

 For requests from the
 [same origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy),
-this route will be used as long as part of the request’s URL matches the regular expression.
+this regular expression will match as long as the request’s URL matches the regular expression.

 - https://example.com<span style="color: #2ecc71">/styles/main.css</span>